-Another popular dish in the Czech Republic is marinated beef sirloin, which might appeal to those with more western tastes.
+Another popular dish in the Czech Republic is marinated beef sirloin, which might appeal to more western tastes.
 This is usually served with a thick sauce made of carrot, parsley, celeriac and cream, which is lavishly poured all over the top of the beef.
 Like the previous dish, the best examples of this are found in the smaller restaurants in the less touristy areas of the country.

 Other recommendations are: Pork schnitzel from Vienna or spicy beef goulash from Hungary and fried cheese is a wedge of deep-fried Edam.

-The Czech Republic is also known for its sweet delights, which are generally eaten in late afternoon with a nice cup of coffee – although they taste just as good any time of the day!
+The Czech Republic is also known for its sweet delights, which are generally eaten in the late afternoon with a nice cup of coffee – although they taste just as good any time of the day!
 Fruit dumplings – usually made from plums – are very popular, as is kolache, which is a yeast pastry filled with anything from fruit to cheese.
-There is some disagreement as to where the dish originated – with Poland, Hungary and Slovakia also staking a claim – but the Czech people are adamant that they invented it!
+There is some disagreement about where the dish originated – with Poland, Hungary and Slovakia also staking a claim – but the Czech people are adamant that they invented it!

-Meals begin with a brothy soup and often end with a shot of Fernet or Becherovka which is said to aid digestion.
+Meals begin with a brothy soup and often end with a shot of Fernet or Becherovka, which is said to aid digestion.

-Dumplings In Meals
+Dumplings in Meals

 Dumplings (knedlík) is a facet of the Czech’s national heritage whose significance would be difficult to over-estimate.
 Should you depart from Prague and decide not to consume any dumplings, you’ll probably starve.
 The 2 main types are the thicker ones composed of brambоrové kndelíky (potatoes) and the more commonly seen ones houskové knedlíky (in a bread style), composed of rolls and wheat.
-They’re the more commonly seen side dishes for lots of meals, especially meals with a thick gravy or sauce like goulash or roast pork.
+They’re the more commonly seen side dishes for lots of meals, especially meals with thick gravy or sauce like goulash or roast pork.

 Among the Czech Rep’s most impressive culinary offerings – only recently getting the acclaim it merits – is wild game.
-Once autumn arrives, boar, venison, goose and wild duck are all often served, usually with a sauce prepared using fruits from the wild like blueberries or rose hips.
+Once autumn arrives, boar, venison, goose and wild duck are often served, usually with a sauce prepared using fruits from the wild like blueberries or rose hips.
 As these dishes only get served seasonally, if you see one on a menu, sample it.

 Olomoucké syrečky or Olomoucké tvarůžky, from Olomouc in Moravia, is a very strong smelling soft cheese.
 Throughout Austria, it’s called ‘Olmützer Quargel’.
-It’s been made in Olomouc right from fifteenth century times, but these days only 1 company manufactures it.
+It’s been made in Olomouc right from fifteenth-century times, but these days only 1 company manufactures it.
 It’s a bit rubbery, low in saturates and, at its’ best, has the aroma of old socks.
 You can fry it and serve it with some toast.